 Considering the fact that the Central Bankers across the globe are actively aiming at the rate of change in the price levels, the CPI can play a key role in their decision-making process.
 They may not respond to the small deviations from their targets.
 At the same time, if the differentials are considerable and persistent, then they might decide to change the interest rates in order to respond to those challenges.

 This tendency is well illustrated by the actions of the European Central Bank from 2011 to 2016.
 After the Great Recession of 2008, the ECB held the key interest rate at 1%.
-By 2011, with increasing Oil prices, the Eurozone inflation had risen considerably, at one point reaching 3%.
+By 2011, with increasing oil prices, the Eurozone inflation had risen considerably, at one point reaching 3%.
 Since this was well above the target, the governing council of the bank decided on two rate hikes, bringing it to 1.5%.

 By the end of this year, the price pressures began to subside.
 At the same time, it became apparent that the Eurozone Debt Crisis was not going away anytime soon and could potentially weaken the economy even further.

 In response, the ECB cut rates repeatedly, until reducing it to zero by 2015.
-At the time the HICP had already turned negative, leading to a brief deflationary period in the Eurozone.
+At the time, the HICP had already turned negative, leading to a brief deflationary period in the Eurozone.
 However, the above-mentioned policy change eventually paid off, with inflation returning close to the intended target.

-Obviously, guessing the direction of exchange rates is not always so simple.
+CPI numbers are the main reason Central Banks make interest rate decisions.
+However, guessing the direction of exchange rates is not always so simple.
 When making decisions on Monetary Policy, Central Bankers do consider other economic indicators as well.
 This is something to keep in mind when considering the effect of CPI on Forex.